5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 The Cavs refused to match Milwaukee's four-year, $38 million deal in 2016, a deal Dellavedova has failed to live up to.
 He averaged a career-low 4.3 points on 36.2 percent shooting this past season.

-As The Ringer's Kevin O'Connor noted before the NBA draft, the Bucks are very much looking to move the 27-year-old point guard:

-"The Bucks are pursuing trades using the no. 17 pick to dump point guard Matthew Dellavedova, who has two years and $19.2 million remaining on his contract, according to league sources."
+As The Ringer's Kevin O'Connor noted before the NBA draft, the Bucks are very much looking to move the 27-year-old point guard: "The Bucks are pursuing trades using the No. 17 pick to dump point guard Matthew Dellavedova, who has two years and $19.2 million remaining on his contract, according to league sources."

 The Cavs should be happy to take back Dellavedova, a fan favorite during his three years in Cleveland, so long as Milwaukee absorbs some money as well.